-- All Guests must be registered according to the established Guest registration process. - Resident Student Hosts must obtain the written permission of all room/suite/housemates prior to the arrival of any Guest. - Overnight Guests will receive a Guest Pass that must be carried at all times. - All Guests must observe the registration procedure as outlined in the General Residential Information section of this Handbook.
+- All Guests must be registered according to the established Guest Registration Process outlined in this Handbook. - Resident Student Hosts must obtain the written permission of all room/suite/housemates prior to the arrival of any Guest. - Overnight Guests will receive a Guest Pass that must be carried at all times.